Miguel Ondetti

 Miguel Angel Ondetti (May 14, 1930 – August 23, 2004) was an Argentine-born American chemist who first synthesized captopril, the first ACE inhibitor that was used to treat heart disease.
-With his co-worker, David Cushman, he won the 1999 Lasker Award for: "developing an innovative approach to drug design based on protein structure and using it to create the ACE inhibitors, powerful oral agents for the treatment of high blood pressure, heart failure, and diabetic kidney disease".
+With his co-worker, David Cushman, he won the 1999 Lasker Award, with David Cushman, for: "developing an innovative approach to drug design based on protein structure and using it to create the ACE inhibitors, powerful oral agents for the treatment of high blood pressure, heart failure, and diabetic kidney disease".

 Ondetti was born and raised in Buenos Aires and received a PhD in chemistry from the University of Buenos Aires, in his hometown, in 1957.
 In 1960 he moved to The Squibb Institute for Medical Research in New Jersey where he researched and developed Captopril in 1975.

 Early life

 Miguel A. Ondetti was born in Buenos Aires, Argentina; on May 23, 1930.
 Ondetti's background was Italian.
 His mother was an Argentine-born Italian, while his father's family had first emigrated from Italy to Paris, then to Argentina.
 Despite this, Ondetti considered himself a "first-generation Argentine".
 Ondetti's father practiced a family craft of making garden furniture from cement that imitated tree trunks.
 Following the mid-1930s he became a night watchman.
 His mother was a housewife who cared for Miguel and his only brother, who is two years older.
 Ondetti's first experience with chemistry was experimenting with his older brother.
 Miguel tried to electroplate a knife using a copper sulfate solution, only to shock himself.